Relintai/pandemonium_engine_docs/tutorials/physics/interpolation/physics_interpolation_introduction.md

 - We know that after the full tick, the difference between the current tick and the previous tick will have been added (`x_curr - x_prev`) (which is 20 units).
 - The only thing we need to vary is the proportion of this difference we add, according to how far we are through the physics tick.

+Note:
-.. note:: Although this example interpolates the position, the same thing can be done with the rotation and scale of objects.
+ Although this example interpolates the position, the same thing can be done with the rotation and scale of objects.
 It is not necessary to know the details as Godot will do all this for you.

 Smoothed transformations between physics ticks?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^